 Allocation of CZC for balancing capacity also allows for the subsequent exchange of balancing energy, including the respective welfare effects.
-With the market-based approach, the allocation of CZC for balancing capacity shall be based on its actual market value.
-In order to derive the contribution of the exchange of balancing energy to the market value, the energy bids would also need to be forecasted.
+Depending on whether the market based or the inverted market-based approach is used, the allocation of CZC for balancing capacity must be based on its actual or the forecasted market value, respectively.
+In order to derive the contribution of the exchange of balancing energy to the market value, the energy bids also need to be forecast.
 Note, however, that in contrast to the intraday market, the relative contribution of balancing energy to the market value of CZC for the balancing market may be equal or even larger than the contribution of balancing capacity.
 This is also exacerbated by the possibility of a dual use of CZC from one market area to the other: for example, positive balancing energy exchanged from area A to area B and negative balancing energy exchanged from area B to area A have the same energy flow direction, in this case from area A to area B.